yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - Warehouse management, PIM
     - Importing tools, exporting tools
 ~ Technology: Observable events & Interceptors
+~ This is backend related
-~ This should still work with the frontend
+~ This should still work with the new frontend

 ---
 {state: dark}